-5.12.5 Cassette Override
+5.14.5 Cassette Override

-cassette 1 override NO
+cassette override 1 NO

-YES - This will allow this cassette to dispense every bill before the next cassette with the same bill value is activated.
+YES ó This will allow this cassette to dispense every bill before the next cassette with the same bill value is activated.
 The cassette will dispense until it is empty.

-NO - The cassette will use its' internal sold out detector to determine when the cassette is empty.
+NO ó The cassette will use itsøinternal sold out detector to determine when the cassette is empty.

-This will be asked for the number of cassettes chosen in dispenser model.
 This feature can be used to maximize the dispense capacity of bill dispenser that has two or more cassettes loaded with the same value of bill.
-Setting the "override" to YES for a cassette will disable the sold out detector and allow the 40-70 bills that typically remain, to be dispensed.
+Setting the õoverrideö to YES for a cassette will disable the sold out detector and allow the 40-70 bills that typically remain, to be dispensed.
 This feature will allow one cassette to dispense every bill before the next cassette with the same bill value, is activated.